 Henri Vidal (1919-2000)

-French film and stage actors: When you think of white wine, you talk about red wine, you do silly things with sparkling wine.
+French film and stage actors: When you think of white wine, when talking about red wine, you do silly things with sparkling wine.

 Voltaire - François-Marie Arouet (1694 -1778)